Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: Results

-\noi {\it Results}~:~(1)~We look at the zero-bias transconductance $G_{RL}|_{V=0}$ as a function of the parameters $\phi$ and $g$ as shown in Fig.~\ref{fig-cont-phi-g}~(b) and understand it in terms of the dispersion of the ladder region given by Eq.\eqref{eq-disp}.
+(1)~The zero-bias transconductance $G_{RL}|_{V=0}$ as a function of the parameters $\phi$ and $g$ is shown in Fig.~\ref{fig-cont-phi-g}~(b) and understand it in terms of the dispersion of the ladder region given by Eq.\eqref{eq-disp}.
 Fig.~\ref{fig-cont-phi-g}~(c) is a contour-plot of the logarithm of the gap in units of $\De$ (i.e.,~$\log{[E_g/\De]}$).
-The gap closes on the line: $g/\De \ge 1, ~\phi=\pi$.
-And, cAR is enhanced as $g/\De$ crosses $1$ from left to right and this enhancement is prominent around $0.7\pi<\phi<1.3\pi$ and $1.4\De < g < 2.2\De$.
+The gap closes on the line: $g/\De \ge 1, ~\phi=\pi$. cAR is enhanced as $g/\De$ crosses $1$ from left to right and this enhancement is prominent around $0.7\pi<\phi<1.3\pi$ and $1.4\De < g < 2.2\De$.
 Further, as $g/\De$ crosses a value of $3$, ET is enhanced to a value as high as $\sim 0.75\cdot 2e^2/h$.
-This indicates that enhancement of cAR and ET to such high values is related to closing of the gap. \\ (2)~We fix $\phi=\pi$ and see how the subgap conductance spectrum changes as the coupling strength~$g$ is changed.
+This indicates that the enhancement of cAR and ET to such high values is related to closing of the gap. \\ (2)~Fixing $\phi=\pi$, we see how the subgap conductance spectrum changes as the coupling strength~$g$ is changed.
 This is contrasted with the dispersion of the ladder region, the topology of which changes when $g/\De$ is on either side of~$1$.
 In Fig.~\ref{fig-E-phi-mu}~(a-c), the dispersion of the SC ladder, and in Fig.~\ref{fig-E-phi-mu}~(d-f), the conductance spectrum for $g/\De=0.5,~1.0,~1.5$ have been plotted.
 As $g/\De$ crosses over from $0.5$ to $1.5$, through $1.0$, the conductance spectrum shifts smoothly from being in the positive-half to being in the negative-half of the ordinate, which is a clear signature of enhanced cAR as indicated by the green dotted lines.
-And this is accompanied by appearence of subgap Andreev states in the SC~ladder.
+This enhancement is accompanied by the appearance of subgap Andreev states in the SC~ladder.